Veee9/Pre-trained-Trojan/README.md

-# Pre-trained-Trojan
+# Pre-trained Trojan Attacks for Visual Recognition

 ## Introduction

-This repository is the official PyTorch implemetation of paper "Pre-trained Trojan Attacks".
+This repository is the official PyTorch implemetation of paper "Pre-trained Trojan Attacks for Visual Recognition".

 ## Install